rfarmaha/MSCI_541/A4/report/report.md

 ## Problem 1

-Two documents can have the same retrieval score and be relevant and non-relevant respectively if one of the documents has a shorter length but less term frequency, while the other document has a much longer length and greater term frequency, allowing both documents to have the same term frequency index.
-The shorter document could potentially be not relevant, because it only shows the term once or twice, but because of its shorter length (i.e. perhaps 200 words), it could have the same term frequency index as a much longer document (i.e. 8000 words) that repeats the term 20 times.
+Two documents can have the same retrieval score and be relevant and non-relevant respectively if one of the documents contains a higher count of a more important term in the query than the other document.
+For example, for the query "President Lincoln", the term "President" appears in 250,000 documents, while "Lincoln" appears in 500.
+When a user submits the query, "Lincoln" will have a much higher idf weight, since it occurs far fewer than "President".
+As a result, if two documents a returned, one document that is about the Lincoln Town Car might repeat the word "Lincoln" much more frequently than another document that is an article about President Lincoln.
+As a result, the first article, which is completely irrelevant to the query, may achieve the same BM25 retrieval score as the relevant article about President Lincoln.

 ### Problem 2